maximbilan/Language-Manager-iOS/README.md

 ## Method #2

-The solution is to swap the <b>mainBundle</b> of our application as soon as user changes their language preferences inside the app.
+The solution is to swap the <b>mainBundle</b> of our application as soon as the user changes their language preferences inside the app.

 See the category for <b>NSBundle</b>.